YASO: A Targeted Sentiment Analysis Evaluation Dataset for Open-Domain Reviews

+Overall, the input data includes reviews from many domains not previously annotated for \TSAtaskName, such as books, cars, pet products, kitchens, movies or drugstores.
+Further examples are detailed in \supp \ref{appendix:annotated_domains}.

+The annotation input also included $200$ randomly sampled sentences from the test sets of \SeLapName and \SeResName ($100$ per domain).
+Such sentences have an existing annotation of targets and sentiments, which allows a comparison against the results of our proposed annotation scheme (see \sectionRef{section:annotation_analysis}).

-Next, we detail the process of creating the new TSA evaluation dataset, which we name YASO, for the first letters of the names of the input datasets we annotate.
-An input sentence was first passed through two phases of annotation, followed by several post-processing steps.
-Figure \ref{img:annotation_process} depicts an overview of that process, as context to the details given below.
+Next, we detail the process of creating \YasoName.
+An input sentence was first passed through two phases of annotation, followed by several post-processing steps. \figureRef{img:annotation_process} depicts an overview of that process, as context to the details given below.